Rangers vs. Angels Player Props Betting Odds

 Trout Stats

-- Trout brings a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .300 with three home runs, three walks and seven RBI.
+- Trout takes a three-game streak with at least one hit into this one.
+During his last five outings he is hitting .200 with a home run, three walks and two RBI.

 Trout Recent Games